Full-Time Enrollment: Undergraduate Students

 Online: Only one class or three units count toward full-time enrollment.
 You cannot solely take online courses during your final semester or term, including summer and winter.
 This requirement also applies to students approved for a Full-Time Enrollment Exemption during the fall and spring semester.
 Exchange students cannot count online classes toward full-time enrollment.

 You must make normal progress toward completing your degree.
 The minimum grade point average (GPA) that you need to maintain good standing is 2.0.
 Some majors may require a higher minimum GPA.
 Talk to your academic advisor to learn more about the course and GPA requirements for your major.

 You are not required to enroll in classes during the summer or winter unless you are beginning or ending your program during one of those terms.

 If you are completing your program during the summer or winter, you must enroll in at least one in-person or hybrid class during your final term.
-For example, if you complete your degree during summer session II, you must register for at least one unit of in-person or hybrid coursework during summer II.
+For example, if you complete your degree during 5 Week II Summer, you must register for at least one unit of in-person or hybrid coursework during 5 Week II Summer.
 If you cannot enroll for in-person or hybrid units during your final term due to class availability, you must come to International Student Services (ISS) to meet with an international student advisor before your final term begins.

 If you begin your program in the summer, you must enroll and remain enrolled, in 6 in-person or hybrid units during the summer.
 The units must follow the rules below: